paulbernhard/pshr/README.md

 ## ToDo

 - install generator for upload models like `rails g pshr:install:model CustomUpload additional:string` with all the necessary fields and additional fields

+- Fix "delete" behaviour for singluar uploader.
+Currently the uploader deletes the record and is removed from the page.
+It should reload a fresh uploader.